JemWritesCode/42WebDevPiscine/README.md

 When using the * operator you need to wrap it in quotes like `"*"` to avoid the shell using it as a wildcard.
 ![ex10](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Day01/ExplainationImages/Day01Ex10.png?raw=true)
 #### Ex11:
-When using the * operator you need to wrap it in quotes like `"*"` to avoid the shell using it as a wildcard.
 ![ex11](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Day01/ExplainationImages/Day01Ex11.png?raw=true)

 ## Day02